ZackWilde27/VulkanGameEngine/BlenderProjectDocs.md

 ### Convert Level
 Exports all selected objects to the desired level, which includes copying all used textures over to the level's texture folder

+Check the Levels section below for info on how everything is interpreted

 ### Bake Lighting
 Bakes lighting on all selected objects.
 This operator takes the longest by far